Searching in All [clear]

 The U.S. Department of Occupational Safety and Health Administration (OSHA) oversees workplace safety.
 All employers are required to provide a safe and healthy workplace and are subject to no-notice safety and health inspections by OSHA.
 Employers with more than 10 employees are required to maintain a record of injuries on the OSHA 200 form, which must be available for inspection for a period of five years.

-How do I know if I should hire?
+How do I know if I should hire my first employee?

 When you are considering hiring be sure to address these conditions: Can you afford an employee?
-Will this employee create more sales, help you deliver your product or service or handle tasks that free you to do one of these two things?
-Would an extra employee allow you to give your customers more efficient service or quicker delivery, with the result that higher quality would lead to more customers?
+Will this employee create more sales, help you deliver your product or service more efficiently or handle tasks that free you to do one of these two things?
+Would an employee allow you to give your customers more efficient service or quicker delivery, with the result that better service would lead to more customers or an increase in sales?
 There’s a tension between how much the employee’s salary and benefits will drain your business’ budget and how much extra money the employee’s presence will bring in.
-Another item to think about is: Do you need someone full time, part time or will a verifiable contractor be most effective for your business?
+Another item to think about is whether you need someone full time, part time or will an independent contractor be more effective for your business?